As the digital world grows and technology becomes more available to companies of all sizes, it is becoming easier to operate a paperless business.

 Digital processes & going paperless also enable automation for routine tasks and make team collaboration much easier.

-Paper forms when physically moving between offices, departments, and personnel are subject to data theft unlike when saved in a computer system protected with adequate security controls.
+When physically moving between offices, departments, and personnel, paper forms are subject to data theft, unlike when saved in a computer system protected with adequate security controls.

 By going paperless, critical information is held safely in the cloud and continuously backed up, which ensures that you will still have access to critical information even in the case of a disaster.